Psychtoolbox-3/psychtoolbox-3.github.com/docs/Snd.md

 The optional 'sampleSize' argument used with [Snd](Snd)('Play') is only retained
 for backwards compatibility and has no meaning, unless you opt in to use
-the old-style implementation on Matlab with some operating systems. - It
-is checked for correctness, but other than that it is ignored.
-Allowable
+the old-style implementation.
+Otherwise it is checked for correctness, but
-values are either 8 or 16.
+other than that it is ignored.
+Allowable values are either 8 or 16.

 oldverbosity = [Snd](Snd)('Verbosity' [, verbosity]);
 - Query current level of verbosity, optionally set a new 'verbosity' level.